Law firms are sitting on a goldmine of potential revenue, and most don't even know it.

 Email Template:

-It’s been [X months/years] since we worked together on your [Practice Area] case.
+It's been since we worked together on your case.
 I wanted to reach out and see how things are going.

 A few quick questions: